 How to extract zip files with Terminal

-• use the cd command to indicate where the decompressed file should be located
+Use the cd command to indicate where the decompressed file should be located.

-• type unzip file.zip into the Terminal to run the zip command
+Type unzip file.zip into the Terminal to run the zip command.

 How to restore deleted zip files

-If you don’t like to keep unnecessary files on your hard drive, photos you may have a habit of cleaning your PC from this type of junk.
+If you don’t like to keep unnecessary files on your hard drive, you may have a habit of cleaning your Mac from this type of junk.
 During the clean-up, you may accidentally delete important zip files.
 Luckily, there is a way to restore those files.
 Read a detailed guide on recovering deleted Mac files.

 Third-party apps for compressing or decompressing Mac files

 Commander One.
 As a file manager, the app can also work with archived files.
 It is considered to be one of the best archiving utilities for macOS.
-Users can define the degree of condenseness of archive format (.zip, .zt, .tgz etc.).
+Users can define the degree of condenseness of archive format (.zip, .zt, .tgz, etc.).

 WinZip.
 This is a multifunctional application, which a lot of Mac users should have on their computers.
 Besides unzipping files on Macs, it can convert Microsoft Office documents into a PDF format.